 This past summer, I visited my dad’s hometown of Calcutta, India.
 Calcutta is a bustling city that never sleeps, almost like New York, but it is definitely not as glamorous.
 Calcutta used to be the capital of the Indian British Empire, but after the late 1900’s when the British finally left, they ransacked all of Calcutta, ultimately leaving it as an extremely impoverished city that is slowly evolving.

 My adventure started at the break of day when my family and I got up and walked a couple of blocks down to a local market from my grandfather’s apartment.
 My grandfather lives in this beautiful apartment complex with colorful doors and palm trees going everywhere it almost feels like Hawaii.
-Markets in India are how to order accutane very different from markets here.
+Markets in India are can i buy prednisone at walmart very different from markets here.
 With several different gross stenches, meats hanging from the ceiling and people talking loudly in Hindi, we were all slightly overwhelmed.
 Slightly is an understatement.
 30 minutes later, we finally found a small vendor that sold rice and lentils.
 We bought 40 bags for about five dollars.
 Before this, I could never imagine food being that so much food could be so cheap.
 But what really surprised me, was that even with the extremely low costs, many families still could not afford to buy a bag of lentils and rice every couple of days.

 After the bags were ready, we put all the bags of food into the trunk of the car.
 We then drove another few blocks to a slum that was not even a mile away from my grandfather’s apartment complex.
 There were no rich and poor parts of the city.
 They were all intertwined.
 One of the fanciest and most expensive buildings could be right next to one of the poorest and most densely populated slums.
 For instance, when you look outside one of the windows in my grandfather’s flat, you can see a government housing building.
 The building has chipping paint and mud caked on the walls while there is no plumbing or running water.